piying-org/piying-view/nova-docs/src/content/docs/en/adapters/vue/typed-component.md

 ## Why typedComponent

-When using `setComponent` / `actions.inputs.set` directly, the `inputs` values are `Record<string, any>` with no type constraints. `typedComponent` **derives the input field names and value types** from the component type you registered, so the compiler reports an error as you type.
+When using `setComponent` / `actions.inputs.set` directly, the `inputs` values are `Record<string, any>` with no type constraints. `typedComponent` **derives the input field names and value types** from the component type you registered, so the editor reports an error as you type.

 ```typescript
 import { typedComponent } from '@piying/view-vue';